sulfuror/rescript-sh/README.md

 * `DESTINATION=""`: Put the name of your backup destination between the "" (something like S3, Google Drive, External Drive, FriendServerName, etc.).
 If you don't want to use it just leave it blank.
 This is just used for output purposes.
+* `HOST=""`: Write the `hostname` you wish to use.
+This is useful when `restic` doesn't use a stable hostname when taking a snapshot.
+If your snapshots are always using the same hostname you don't need to change this unless you want to assign another hostname to your snapshots.
 * `LOGGING="yes"`: By default `rescript` will create a log for every run of the script and logs will be located at `$HOME/.rescript/logs`.
 Commands and options will not create a log; logs only will be created when you run the script without any